SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 ##### Graph Generation

 Once open IDA pro and load the binary, under plugin you can find the "binary similarity detection" or press F8.
 Click this button, then current binary's symbolic files will be generated under the path you changed for "working_path".
-A folder with the name same as the binary loaded will be generated.
+A folder with the name same as the binary loaded will be generated in the "working_path".
 Within the folder is a list of folders which are named by each functions in the binary.
 For each function, we output a 0_output.txt file recording the symbolic expressions and a IR_output.txt file recording the control flow.
 The 0_output.txt contains the symbolic formula that can be very complex.
 To simplify it, run compare_sim/write_IR.py.
 This generates IR_output1.txt and IR_output1_simplified.pickle, which represent the symplified key instructions.